-State Fire Marshal.
-The College is not responsible for any loss or damage which occurs as a result.
+Marshal.
+The University is not responsible for any loss or damage that occurs as a result.
 Cords are not allowed to be taped to the floor.
 Electrical appliances must bear the seal of Fire Underwriters Approval or an equivalent nationally recognized testing organization.
 Periodic safety inspections are conducted.